What You Should Know Before Co-Signing A Loan

 This, surprisingly, doesn’t stop people from co-signing loans.
 The Princeton Survey poll found that one in six American adults have co-signed a loan.
 Typically, they are older than 50 and are co-signing a car loan for a child or close family member.

 There also could be tax consequences for co-signing a loan.
 If the borrower can’t pay the loan and convinces the lender to accept a settlement, the Internal Revenue Service won’t count the forgiven debt as your income.
-For example, if the borrower racked up a $15,000 debt on a credit card you co-signed and the lender accepted a settlement for $7,500, the borrower might have to treat the forgiven $7,500 as income.
+For example, if the borrower racked up $15,000 in credit card debt that you co-signed for and the lender accepted a settlement for $7,500, the borrower might have to treat the forgiven $7,500 as income.
 But if you never used the credit card or benefitted from purchases made with it, you wouldn’t have to pay tax on the forgiven money yourself.
 Recognizing your unique role in the debt, the IRS considers you a guarantor and not a debtor.

 You also might be entitled to deduct interest paid on a co-signed loan in certain cases.
 For example, the parent of a student who is making payments on a student loan can deduct the interest if the parent claims the student as a dependent.
 If the student isn’t claimed as a dependent, the parent can’t deduct the interest even if the parent pays it.